First 5 LA Early Childhood Policy Advocacy Fund (EC PAF)

 You do not need to read these documents to apply for funding, however.
 We are making these available in the spirit of transparency and a commitment to sharing information, as well as appreciation for those who contributed their time and experiences.

-First 5 LA believes that every child in Los Angeles County deserves to reach their full developmental potential throughout the critical years of prenatal to age 5.
+First 5 LA advocates for children and their families, to amplify community voice and partner for collective impact so that every child in Los Angeles County reaches their full developmental potential throughout the critical years of prenatal to age 5.
 First 5 LA uses a “whole child, whole family” framework that considers the context in which children and their families live, grow, and develop.
 Context includes, for example, economic security, quality childcare, social supports, food security, safe neighborhoods, housing security, mental and physical well-being, the quality of built environments, and the systems and institutions that serve these populations.

 First 5 LA’s framework also addresses the pervasive discrimination and racism woven into institutions and structures across society that compound the challenges faced by Black, Indigenous, immigrant, rural, low/no-income, language/cultural groups, and others, and that harm children and families.
 Histories of colonialism, enslavement, segregation, xenophobia, disinvestment, and discrimination have contributed to current systems that too often fail and harm children and families.